darshan-balar/Services/README.md

 ## Trade-offs

 - **Simplicity vs. Flexibility**: The API prioritizes simplicity over flexibility, limiting the number of configuration options to reduce complexity.
-- **Performance**: Certain design choices were made to optimize performance
+- **Performance**: Certain design choices were made to optimize performance.
+We can add a cacheing layer for improved performance.
+Not added logging currently. if the complexity increases we can add logging.
+Tried avoiding third party libraries.
+We can add orm package for more complex database operations

 ## Usage